-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

 “Great to see that kind of crowd come out and what a beautiful night for a game,” said head coach Chris Cauble, who will have to wait a little longer for his 250th victory at the helm of the Cougars.
 “But we just got it handed to us.
 South Rowan was locked in and ready to go — and we weren’t.”

 Carson may have come in a bit overconfident, feeling good about its offense after outscoring Davie 10-9 on Tuesday.
 South came in determined.
-The Raiders expect a big season, but West Rowan lefty Casey Gouge silenced them 3-1 on Wednesday.
+The Raiders expect a banner season, but West Rowan lefty Casey Gouge silenced them 3-1 on Wednesday.

 “Gouge is a good pitcher, can’t take anything away from him, but we were very disappointed with the quality of our at-bats against him, especially with two strikes,” South head coach Thad Chrismon said.
 “Tonight we played the way we expect to play.”